ABCD-ReproNim/exercises/project_month_prep/downloadMRI.md

 ***

 8. In the drop down menu on the Data Package Dashboard, select **My Data Packages**.
 You should see the Data Package you just created.
-It will take a few minutes to move from the "Creating Package" status to "Ready to Download".
-Maybe refill your tea.
+It will probably take a while to move from the "Creating Package" status to "Ready to Download".
+Maybe take a nap.
 In the below image **ABCDndar** is the Data Package we just created.  **ABCDdcan** will be created in the second section of this exercise.

 <img src="./screenshots/create_dash.png" width="350" />